soldasim/BOSIP.jl/docs/src/example.md

 )
 ```

-## Running BOLFI
+## Running BOSIP

-Before we run the BOLFI method, we need to define the methods used during the individual steps of the algorithm.
+Before we run the BOSIP method, we need to define the methods used during the individual steps of the algorithm.

 We need to define the algorithms used to estimate the model (hyper)parameters and maximize the acquisition.
 See the [BOSS.jl](https://soldasim.github.io/BOSS.jl/stable/) package for more information about available model fitters and/or acquisition maximizers.
 ```julia